 The Italian Dolomites are a famous holiday region in the country, and for skiers, the jewel is the Cortina dโAmpezzo – also known as the Queen of the Dolomites!

-Comprising superb ski terrain, Cortina Resort started attracting visitors after the Winter Olympics 1956.
-The Cortina was the preferred winter resort for years.
+Comprising superb ski terrain, Cortina Resort started attracting visitors after the 1956 Winter Olympics.
+For years, Cortina was the preferred winter resort.
 Ski enthusiasts trooped in from all over the world to enjoy the abundant gifts in Cortina.

 Downhill skiing is the core icy activity of this resort.
-The ski trails at Cortina connect to the ski resorts around it, and there is a bobsled trail lit up at night for safe sledging.
+The ski trails at Cortina connect to the ski resorts around it, and a bobsled trail is lit up at night for safe sledging.

-You’ll find a great range of ski schools available in Cortina d’Ampezzo, making it one of our top choices for a family ski vacation in Europe, with a long season running from late November to early May.
+Cortina d’Ampezzo has a wide range of ski schools, making it one of our top choices for a family ski vacation in Europe.
+The season runs from late November to April.

 Where to stay: Faloria Mountain Spa Resort is an excellent choice offering family suites, or try a 2-bedroom apartment at Attico Castello with ski-to-door access